About the META

-META has so far been most used in research concerning older adults with mild cognitive impairment or dementia, and also adults with acquired brain injury, in comparison to those with no known cognitive impairments.
-Education days have also been arranged for clinical occupational therapists in Sweden.
+The META has so far been most used in research concerning older adults with mild cognitive impairment or dementia, and also adults with acquired brain injury, in comparison to those with no known cognitive impairment.

-In the future, our goal is that META could be used in clinical occupational therapy when there is reason to pay attention to clients' ability to use technology, as a base for interventions for individual clients and as a base for general adaptations of technology or when design and testing new technology.
+During the last couple of years the META has been used in clinic as well, when there is reason to pay attention to clients' ability to use technology.
+The META is used as a base for interventions for clients and as a base for general adaptations of technology or when design and testing new technology.

 Content and structure